 The big news is that a perfect PSAT score corresponds to a 1520 on the SAT.
 That’s right, because the PSAT is an easier test, it won’t—at the very high end—give you a sense of how well you’ll score on the SAT.
 But otherwise, your PSAT score—which ranges from 320-1520—will correspond to what you’d likely get on the SAT where you to take it right after the SAT (not as in the very same day, but you know what I mean).

 However, you can improve your performance on the actual SAT by prepping and practice; or, if you slack off, your SAT score might be lower than what your PSAT score would suggest.

-How to Improve Your SAT Score Range
+How to Improve Your SAT Test Scores

-Improving on these things will help boost your score.
-So next time you come to this post, when you look at the table above on SAT score ranges for top schools, you’ll be focusing on the higher end of the range and get the best SAT score you can get.
+Improving on these three things will help boost your score.
+So next time you come to this post, when you look at the table above on SAT score ranges for top schools, you’ll be focusing on the higher end of the range and getting the best SAT score you can get.

 Diagnostic Quiz: How Will You Score on the SAT?